Floorp-Projects/Floorp/toolkit/mozapps/defaultagent/docs/index.rst

 The list of reflected prefs includes the global telemetry opt-out pref ``datareporting.healthreport.uploadEnabled`` and a pref called ``default-browser-agent.enabled``, which can enable or disable the entire agent.
 The agent checks these registry-reflected pref values when its scheduled task runs, they do not actually prevent the scheduled task from running.

 Enterprise policies also exist to perform the same functions as these prefs.
 These work the same way as all other Firefox policies and `the documentation for those <https://github.com/mozilla/policy-templates/blob/master/README.md>`_ explains how to use them.

+In addition, the following Firefox Remote Settings prefs are reflected: ``services.settings.server`` and ``security.content.signature.root_hash``.
+The former is the service endpoint to consult for remote-disablement and the latter is used to secure the content of queries to that service endpoint.

 Default Browser Setting